What Is Lambert-Eaton Myasthenic Syndrome?

 - bladder problems

 Leg weakness often improves temporarily upon exertion.
-This is because, as you exercise, acetylcholine builds up in large enough amounts to allow strength to improve for a short time.
+As you exercise, acetylcholine builds up in large enough amounts to allow strength to improve for a short time.

 - trouble breathing and swallowing